sreedevi-langoju/12weekawsworkshopchallenge/week2/Create_IAM_Users_Groups_Policies_Roles.md

 Now that we've created a policy, we'll need to create a bucket to test permissions, and assign our new policy to a user and test it out.

-* Create an S3 bucket and upload a dummy .txt file
+* Create an S3 bucket and upload a test.txt file(find test.txt  in this repository)

 * From the Console Home Screen , select “S3” or type “S3” in the search bar at the top of the screen.

 * Select Create bucket once inside the S3 service